adi130987/silex-test-app/README.md

 ```

-Make sure you have rewrite module enabled (is not run `a2enmod rewrite`)
+Make sure you have rewrite module enabled (if not run `a2enmod rewrite`)

 ```bash
 $ cd /etc/apache2/sites-available